 Why the need for IoT?

 In most of the scenarios described above, having someone there 24×7 might not be possible.
-In some cases, it might not be much use at all.
+In some cases, it might not be of much use at all.
 That is why people started using CCTV cameras.

 The problem with any closed-circuit camera system was the issue of interconnecting the components of the system using wires and cables.
 That meant that not only was it expensive to put up in the first place, it also required a longer time as well as specialized help to set up.
 Only those who could afford the huge expense could enjoy the benefits of a surveillance system.